-Now you can start systematically testing your lenses against CA and how you can minimise it in camera.
+Now you can start testing your lenses against Chromatic Aberration and how you can minimise it in camera.
 Take a shot of it and then preview it.

-Below is the result I obtained with my Sony Rx100 Mk2, set full wide (28mm equivalent) and wide open (f/1.8), and the chart displayed on my computer monitor.
+Below is the result I obtained with my Sony Rx100 Mk2, and the chart displayed on my computer.

 The Sony RX100 Mk2 has TCA (corrected by the software).
 And by LoCA (corrected with the eye-drop method).

 If Chromatic Aberration shows up in your photos, don’t panic!
 From reading this article, you now know several tips and tricks to get rid of CA.